-What is Warehouse Management Software?
+What is Warehouse Inventory Management Software?

 The Warehouse Management Software guides the overall order and inventory replenishment on the factory floor.
 The capabilities of a Warehouse Inventory Management software vary greatly, from the basic best practices in the pick, pack, and ship functionalities to sophisticated programs that can coordinate advanced interactions with material-handling devices and yard management.

 It can also help manage supply chain operations from the manufacturer or wholesaler to the warehouse and then to the retailer or distribution center.
 The Software is usually used alongside or integrated with a Transportation Management System or an Inventory Management System.